Certifications / Microsoft

 Excel isn't the only application to get new NLP tools.
 Microsoft ToDo is now getting natural language processing.

-Microsoft ToDo will now pick things like due dates and contacts from ToDo items automatically and set those labels for you.
+Microsoft ToDo will automatically pick things like due dates and contacts from ToDo items and set those labels for you.
 For instance, if you tell Todo that you need to turn in the TPS reports on Friday by 5 p.m. to someone in accounting, ToDo will automatically make that item due on Friday at 5 p.m. and add that person from accounting as a contact for that item.

 5. Notification and Time Management Features in Teams and Viva Insights